myStery24/flutter-firebase-habit-note/README.md

 # HaBIT Note

-HaBIT Note is a Android-based mobile application built with Flutter and Firebase for note-taking.
+HaBIT Note is an Android-based mobile application built with Flutter and Firebase for note-taking.

 ## Getting Started